 I used the Speedtest by Ookla app to test download and upload speeds.
 The average was 36 Mbps download and 35 Mbps upload — plenty fast for video streaming.

-While cheaper pay-by-gig plans exist, Google Fi’s Bill Protection feature provides the flexibility of an unlimited plan so your bill is never a surprise.
-If you’re a frequent traveler, this plan is definitely worth your consideration.
+While cheaper options exist, Google Fi’s international benefits, flexibility to switch plans, and customer service make it a top pick.
+If you’re a frequent traveler, this plan is worth your consideration.